snabbco/snabb/README.md

 Many functions that return structs return metatypes exposing additional methods, so you get the raw values eg `st_size` and a Lua number as `size`, and possibly some extra helpful methods.
 As these are (ffi) metamethods they have no overhead, so more can be added to make the interfaces easier to use.

+Where there are variable length arrays, these are bundled together into a structure that has an array and a count, so you do not need to keep passing around the size.
+These provide iterators, which helps hide the fact that they are 0-based.

 Constants should all be available, eg `c.SEEK.SET` etc, note they are namespaced into Lua tables rather than underscore seperated like in C. The constant tables will also let you combine flags where appropriate and you can use lower case, so `c.O["rdonly, create"]` is the same as the bitwise or of `c.O.RDONLY` and `c.O.CREAT`.
 When you call a function, you can just pass the string, as `fd = S.open("file", "rdonly, creat")` which makes things much more concise.

 You do not generally need to use the numbered versions of functions, eg dup can do dup2 or dup3 by adding more arguments (not fully consistent yet).